jcoupon/venice/README.md

 2. find objects inside/outside a mask,
 3. or generate a random catalogue of objects inside/outside a mask.

 The program reads the mask file and checks if a point, giving its coordinates, is inside or outside the mask, i.e. inside or outside at least one polygon of the mask.
-The method used to determine if a point is inside a polygon is to draw a line between the point and a second point (outside the polygon) and count how many times the line crosses the sides of the polygon.
-If the number is odd, the object is inside, if the number is even, the point is outside (Press et al 2007, Numerical recipes in c++).

 If the input mask is in DS9 `.reg` format, the following region types are accepted:
 - `polygon`